ministryofjustice/security-guidance/docs/enterprise-it-mobile-devices.md

 Any additional security-related logs, as defined by [NCSC's Logging Made Easy template](https://github.com/ukncsc/), from all end-user devices operating a Microsoft Windows operating system must be created and forwarded.

-Comparable events from other operating systems \(for example, Apple macOS or QubesOS\) to that described by NCSC's Logging Made Easy template must also be created and forwarded.
+Comparable events from other operating systems \(for example, Apple macOS or QubesOS\) that are described by NCSC's Logging Made Easy template, must also be created and forwarded.

 ### 5. Security-related software event logs